bcgov/cas-pipeline/helm/cas-logging-sidecar/README.md

 This library chart is a template used to deploy a logging sidecar to a pod.
 The sidecar utilizes Fluent Bit and LogRotate to capture logs from a container within OpenShift and write them to ElasticSearch.
 The chart includes a service account, role, and role binding that are used to grant the service account access to the logs.

+See [https://github.com/bcgov/cas-efk](https://github.com/bcgov/cas-efk) for more information about the EFK stack the logs are sent to.

 ## Usage

 0. Add the library chart to your project.
 This can be done by adding the following to your `Chart.yaml` file: